krakenjs/kraken-js/README.md

 $ npm run-script cover && open coverage/lcov-report/index.html
 ```

-## Reading your app configs from within the kraken app
+## Reading app configs from within the kraken app

 There are two different ways.
 You can